-In the past, since the seventies, in fact, police dogs were trained to alert the handler, if there was a presence of marijuana in the vicinity.
-However, since Colorodans voted to legalize marijuana in 2012, the “drug dogs” have been a topic of discussion.
+In the past, since the seventies, in fact, police dogs were trained to alert the handler if there was a presence of marijuana in the vicinity.
+However, since Coloradans voted to legalize marijuana in 2012, the “drug dogs” have been a topic of discussion.

 The drug dog’s effectiveness obviously comes down to the breed and the dog itself, but once the dog “knows” what it’s looking for, with a nose that can detect a compound at five parts per billion, there is no “unknowing” for many of these trained animals.

 How Does the New Ruling Affect Drug Charges in Colorado?

 The new ruling essentially makes the highly-trained dogs worthless for the sake of what they’re trained for.
 You see, for decades, police departments have heavily relied on the dog’s alert to provide the officers with probable cause.
 Now, it seems it’s the other way around.
 Now, there has to be enough evidence to authorize the use of the dogs.
 This, in a lot of ways, makes the “sniff test” useless.

 This new law holds the officers with K-9s to the same standard that every other search and seizure is held to in Colorado.

 What does this mean?
 This means a search warrant.
 A search warrant is needed before any dog can do a sniff test from here on out in the state of Colorado.